 Verizon wins private 5G contract for UK’s Thames Freeport

-Verizon has won a contract to rollout its private 5G networks across several of Thames Freeport’s key logistics, manufacturing and innovation sites.
+Verizon has won a contract to roll out its private 5G networks across several key logistics, manufacturing, and innovation sites within Thames Freeport.

-Thames Freeport is a special regeneration project along the River Thames comprising the Thames Estuary in the UK.
-The initiative was launched in 2021 by DP World, Forth Ports and Ford Motor Company as part of the UK’s post-Brexit strategy to stimulate trade, innovation, and regional regeneration.
+Thames Freeport is a major regeneration project along the River Thames, encompassing the Thames Estuary in the UK.
+Launched in 2021 by DP World, Forth Ports, and Ford Motor Company, the initiative forms part of the UK’s post-Brexit strategy to boost trade, innovation, and regional development.

-The deal, signed in partnership with Nokia, will see Verizon's deploy private 5G networks to provide the area's technology foundation in a multi-year, multi-billion dollar operational transformation and economic revitalisation of the region.
+The agreement, signed in partnership with Nokia, will see Verizon deploy private 5G networks to underpin the area’s technological infrastructure.
+This multi-year, multi-billion-dollar project aims to drive operational transformation and economic revitalisation across the region.

-The network infrastructure will aim to provide a scalable, long-term connectivity foundation for the deployment of advanced data, AI, edge computing and IoT infrastructure to boost process automation, autonomous vehicle control, security monitoring and real-time logistics orchestration.
+The network infrastructure is designed to provide scalable, long-term connectivity to support advanced data applications, AI, edge computing, and IoT systems.
+These technologies will enhance process automation, autonomous vehicle operations, security monitoring, and real-time logistics management.

-For example, industrial sites will be able to leverage IoT for autonomous yard tractors and quay cranes and for near real-time tracking, smart routing, and condition monitoring for cargo.
+For instance, industrial sites will be able to use IoT for autonomous yard tractors and quay cranes, as well as near real-time cargo tracking, smart routing, and condition monitoring.

-Nokia will be the sole supplier of hardware and software for the networks, which will incorporate the Nokia Digital Automation Cloud (DAC) platform and Nokia MX Industrial Edge (MXIE).
+Nokia will serve as the sole supplier of hardware and software for the networks, incorporating its Nokia Digital Automation Cloud (DAC) platform and Nokia MX Industrial Edge (MXIE).

-Verizon stated that the initiative seeks to boost the local economy by supporting training and retraining efforts as part of employment initiatives and by supporting innovation and research and development collaborations between Freeport tenants and external business, government and research organisations.
+Verizon stated that the project will also stimulate the local economy by supporting training and retraining programmes as part of employment initiatives.
+Additionally, it will foster innovation and research and development collaborations between Freeport tenants and external businesses, government bodies, and research organisations.

-Jennifer Artley, SVP, 5G Acceleration at Verizon Business emphasised the partnership with Thames Freeport and Nokia shows the “full promise” of private 5G at scale.
+Jennifer Artley, senior vice president of 5G acceleration at Verizon Business, highlighted that the partnership with Thames Freeport and Nokia demonstrates the "full promise" of private 5G at scale.

-“We’re not just driving operational improvements to help a partner stay ahead of the curve; we’re laying the groundwork for new revenue streams, community development, and further commercial and technological investment.”
+“We’re not just driving operational improvements to help a partner stay ahead of the curve; we’re laying the groundwork for new revenue streams, community development, and further commercial and technological investment,” she said.

-David de Lancellotti, VP of enterprise campus edge sales at Nokia added: “Together with Verizon Business, we’re proud to be enabling the infrastructure that will help Thames Freeport drive new efficiencies, sustainable growth, and long-term economic opportunity for the region.”
+David de Lancellotti, vice president of enterprise campus edge sales at Nokia, added: “Together with Verizon Business, we’re proud to be enabling the infrastructure that will help Thames Freeport drive new efficiencies, sustainable growth, and long-term economic opportunity for the region.”

 Share Story: